adobe/experience-platform-dsw-reference/recipes/tensorflow/samples/tensorflow/retail/README.md

 # _retail_ Sample App

-Sample Python recipe using the retail data.
+Sample TensorFlow recipe using the retail data.

 # Steps:
 git clone this repository